markmoxon/elite-source-code-bbc-micro-cassette/README.md

 \	    12 14 16=0 ?]
 ```

-What's `INWK`?
+This refers to the same code as above, and is one of the more verbose explanations in the commentary. it's definitely a step up from `DO nodeX-Ycoords` and `TrnspMat`, but what are `XX16` and `INWK`?
 And `ROTMAT` - that's a rotation matrix, right?
-Great... so there are matrices in there somewhere, which is no surprise given the 3D nature of the game.
-But it's still hard to work out what's going on, and the code following this comment doesn't really make things any clearer:
+OK, so there _are_ matrices in there somewhere, which is no surprise given the 3D nature of the game.
+But it's still really hard to work out what's going on, and the code that this comment explains doesn't really make things any clearer than before:

 ```
+	.LL42	\ ->  &4B04 \ DO nodeX-Ycoords their comment  \  TrnspMat
+A4 0B                   LDY &0B		\ XX16+2	      \ Transpose Matrix
+A6 0C                   LDX &0C		\ XX16+3
-A5 D1                   LDA &D1	       \ T	\ 4th byte read for vertex, sign bits.
+A5 0F                   LDA &0F		\ XX16+6
-85 35                   STA &35			\ XX15+1
-0A                      ASL A			\ y sgn
-85 37                   STA &37			\ XX15+3
-0A                      ASL A			\ z sgn
-85 39                   STA &39			\ XX15+5
+85 0B                   STA &0B		\ XX16+2
-20 B8 3F                JSR &3FB8      \ LL51	\ XX12=XX15.XX16 Rotated.
+A5 10                   LDA &10		\ XX16+7
 ```

-What are `XX15+1` and `y sgn`?
-And what is `XX12=XX15.XX16`, which has apparently been `Rotated`?
-Is that a matrix?
-Or a dot product?
+We're still left with `XX16+2` and its friends, so this is essentially the source code, laid out differently, with cryptic hints scattered throughout, hints that seemed to be aimed at someone who already understood the basics, which I certainly didn't.

 By this time my tea had gone cold, so once again I put my dreams on hold and forgot about trying to unlock the secrets of Elite.